probmods/chapters/hierarchical-models.md

 samples
 ~~~~

-The church program above gives us draws from some novel category for which we've seen a single instance.
+The program above gives us draws from some novel category for which we've seen a single instance.
 In the experiments with children, they had to choose one of three choice objects which varied according to the dimension they matched the example object from the category.
 We show below model predictions (from Kemp et al (2007)) for performance on the shape bias task which show the probabilities (normalized) that the choice object belongs to the same category as the test exemplar.
 The model predictions reproduce the general pattern of the experimental results of Smith et al in that shape matches are preferred in both the first and second order generalization case, and more strong in the first order generalization case.
 The model also helps to explain the childrens' vocabulary growth in that it shows how the shape bias can be generally learned, as seen by the differing values learned for the various alpha parameters, and so used outside the lab.

 <img src='images/shape_bias_results_model.png' width='400' />